 Traditionally, Neanderthals were depicted as cognitively inferior to the arriving modern humans, with a less sophisticated culture and lack of symbolic thought that would have given our ancestors the edge.
 However, this image has now been overturned; Neanderthals were clearly a complex group.
 Besides coordinated hunting (for which effective communication is needed), caring for their wounded, advanced use of fire and tool production, Neanderthals have been known to intentionally bury their dead.
 Moreover, stalagmite rings built by the Neanderthals in Bruniquel cave in France, dated to 176,500 years ago, show planning, control of the underground environment, and perhaps symbolic use.
 They also perforated and coloured marine shells, and, strikingly, seem to have used red ochre at a site in Maastricht-Belvedère as early as a stunning 200,000-250,000 years ago, drawing it level with the time range documented for the African record for the use of ochre.
 These were no simple brutes, and their disappearance cannot be explained away by a large perceived gap in intelligence between our species.

 Around 55,000 years ago, the main wave of modern humans that had left Africa met the Neanderthals in the Near- and Middle East, where they interbred.
-Modern humans then spread across Eurasia, reaching Europe at the earliest around 45,000 years ago.
+This was not the first time the two species met, however – there is also some evidence of genetic exchange between the two species happening roughly 100,000 years ago, possibly in the Near East.
+The later event of c.
+55,000 years ago left the biggest genetic mark on our species, though, and from the Near East modern humans then spread across Eurasia, reaching Europe at the earliest around 45,000 years ago.
 They came in much larger numbers, both in group size and overall population density, than the present Neanderthals, who suddenly faced competition for resources.
-Soon after, between c.
-40,000 and c.
-30,000 years ago, the Neanderthals vanished from the fossil record.
+Not long after (on a prehistoric timescale, that is), around 40,000 years ago, the Neanderthals vanished from the fossil record.

 Besides competition, another factor that may have played a role in the Neanderthals’ disappearance is the climate, which was much more unstable around that time than previously recognised.
 This may have stressed their population, which was already many times smaller than the invading modern humans’ numbers, leaving them vulnerable to their impact.